dc-js/dc.js/web/docs/api-latest.md

 })
 ```

-## <a name="base-chart" href="#base-chart">#</a> Base Chart [Abstract]
+## Base Mixin
-Base chart is an abstract functional object representing a basic dc chart object for all chart and widget implementation.
+Base Mixin is an abstract functional object representing a basic dc chart object
+for all chart and widget implementations.
+Methods from the Base Mixin are inherited
-Every function on base chart are also inherited available on all concrete chart implementation in dc library.
+and available on all chart implementation in the DC library.

 #### .width([value])
 Set or get width attribute of a chart.
 See `.height` below for further description of the behavior.